Load Management & Comfort

 What is it

-Stabilizing hip belts are thin, lightly padded straps that prevent the bag from swaying side to side.
-They do not transfer meaningful weight to the hips.
-Load-bearing hip belts are thick, sculptured, rigid structures connected to the bag's frame that actively transfer 60–80% of pack weight from shoulders to the stronger hip and leg muscles.
+A bag's belt comes in two shapes.
+A stabilizing belt is a thin, lightly padded strap that prevents the bag from swaying side to side without transferring meaningful weight to the hips.
+A load-bearing hip belt is a thick, sculpted, rigid structure connected to the bag's frame that actively transfers 60–80% of pack weight from shoulders to the stronger hip and leg muscles.
 The distinction is clear in the design: load-bearing belts have their own structural channels and connect directly to the framesheet.

 Why it matters